tenzir/tenzir/docker/thehive/vast-cortex-neuron/README.md

-# VAST Neuron
+# Tenzir Neuron

-VAST is an embeddable telemetry engine for structured event data, purpose-built for use cases in security operations.
-VAST is an acronym and stands for Visibility Across Space and Time.
+Tenzir is an embeddable telemetry engine for structured event data, purpose-built for use cases in security operations.
+Tenzir is an acronym and stands for Visibility Across Space and Time.

 The analyzer takes following input datatype: